 I just came across what looks like a great blog from Criterion, the boring head people.
-They had a great tip to reduce chatter: make sure your depth of cut is greater than the radius on your cutter.
+They had a great tip to reduce chatter in machining: make sure your depth of cut is greater than the radius on your cutter.
 It makes sense, and should apply when turning too.
 Here is how they explain it.

 Consider the cutting forces when the insert is cutting less than the radius: